microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaCustomSecurityAttributeDefinitionAllowedValue.md

 This example retrieves a predefined value containing Id with the specified value.

-- `CustomSecurityAttributeDefinitionId` parameter specifies the custom security attribute definition ID.
+- `-CustomSecurityAttributeDefinitionId` parameter specifies the custom security attribute definition ID.

 ## Parameters